 Should Pumpkin Seeds Be Soaked?

 Soaking the seeds and nuts seems to help them taste so much better, but more importantly, it makes the nutrients more available to your body.
 If you find yourself eating a lot of nuts or seeds, soaking your raw seeds and nuts will most likely be helpful to you since the higher levels of enzyme inhibitors and phytic acid may be problematic.
-Soaking and dehydrating your organic raw nuts and seeds before consuming gives them a taste similar to roasted nuts, but without the added harmful vegetable oils or high temperature.
+Soaking and dehydrating your organic raw nuts and seeds before consuming them gives them a taste similar to roasted nuts, but without the added harmful vegetable oils or high temperature.

 While you can purchase quality organic pre-soaked and sprouted nuts and seeds, you can get the same results by soaking your own at home.
 Of course, it does require some time investment, but most people find it is worth the time in order to get great-tasting seeds and nuts that are bioavailable to your body.

 Research and Resources